 Natalie Rose Dyer completed a PhD in Creative Writing at the University of Melbourne (2017) where she also earned an MFA (2010) with an Australian Postgraduate Award.
 Natalie was Researcher-in-Residence at The University of Amsterdam (2018).
-She teaches poetry at The University of Melbourne and has taught in the creative writing and literature program at Deakin University, Melbourne in 2019 and 2020.
-Natalie’s poetry and essays are widely published in esteemed international literary journals including Meanjin Quarterly, Australian Poetry, Cordite Poetry Review, The University of Canberra Vice-Chancellors Anthology, Chiron Review, Wisconsin Review and many more.
+She is the recent recipient of the Peter Steele Poetry Award (2021).
+Natalie currently teachers poetry and supervisors HRD students at The University of Melbourne.
+Natalie’s poetry and essays are widely published in esteemed international literary journals including Meanjin Quarterly, Australian Poetry, Cordite Poetry Review, The University of Canberra Vice-Chancellors Anthology, Chiron Review and many more.
 Her book The Menstrual Imaginary in Literature: Notes on a Wild Fluidity was published with Palgrave (November, 2020).
 Natalie is currently working on a series of essays at the intersection of poetry, wandering, feminism and ecology.
 Several of these essays are published in Feminista Journal.